k2d222/twwe/README.md

 Note: the client is written in non-strict Typescript.
 Typescript is only used for IDE hints and documentation, but ignored by the [Vite](https://vitejs.dev/guide/features.html#typescript) bundler.
 Use `npm run check` to run Typescript checks on the project.

+## License

+This work is licensed under the GNU Affero General Public License v3.0 (agpl).
+You are free to use and modify the code and executables under some conditions.
+Please contact me if the license doesn't fit your needs.